 Woodland gardens are the perfect antidote to invasive plants.

-If you are ready to start designing your garden, take your inspiration from natural woodland.
-In nature, a woodland’s distinguishing feature is its verticality: successive layers of greenery ranging from tall trees to small trees, to bushes, and finally, to ground-level foliage.
+If you are ready to start designing your garden, take inspiration from natural woodland.
+In nature, a woodland’s distinguishing feature is its verticality: successive layers of greenery ranging from tall trees to trim trees, to bushes, and finally, to ground-level foliage.

 There are many suitable plants for woodland gardens.
-Woody and herbaceous species can create visual interest in the form of delicate blossoms, seeds, or interesting bark patterns.
-Climbing plants can wind their way through trees and shrubs, and shade-tolerant herbaceous plants and bulbs can grow on the woodland floor.
+Woody and herbaceous species can create visual interest through delicate blossoms, seeds, or exciting bark patterns.
+Climbing plants can wind through trees and shrubs, and shade-tolerant herbaceous plants and bulbs can grow on the woodland floor.

-A woodland garden may take several years to take shape, but the reward is worth it: your own plot of welcoming pine needles and spongy earth.
+A woodland garden may take several years, but the reward is worth it: your plot of welcoming pine needles and spongy earth.